-Post-Op Instructions for Extraction & Bone Grafting – Daytona Beach, FL
+Post-Op Instructions for Tooth Extraction & Bone Grafting – Daytona Beach, FL

 At Lakeside Daytona Dentist, we ensure that our patients are numb, comfortable, and relaxed before beginning their bone grafting or tooth extractions.
 However, slight soreness or discomfort is to be expected afterward.
 To minimize this and give yourself a safe recovery, remember these important post-operative instructions: